jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 by encouraging European citizens to demonstrate against military assistance.
-We assess with moderate confidence that a protest initiative out of Western Europe called Stop
+We assess with moderate confidence that a protest initiative out of Western Europe called “Stop
-Killing Donbass is a continuation of an earlier protest initiative known as the Map of Truth.
+Killing Donbass” is a continuation of an earlier protest initiative known as the “Map of Truth.”
 Both initiatives tried to convince Europeans that Western military aid to Ukraine helps Kyiv kill innocent noncombatants, particularly children, and the two